Starting School in Reception

 Legally, children must start full-time schooling by the beginning of the school term after their 5th birthday.
 At St Peter’s, children start Reception class in the September following their 4th birthday.
-Applications for your child to start in Reception class are generally made online via the Kent County Council website.
-Local admission arrangements may also be found here.
-Paper application forms are available from Kent County Council if required.
-Registration generally closes on a set date in January and parents are advised of school allocations by the Local Authority in April.
+Applications for your child to start in Reception class are generally made online via the Kent County Council website and local admission arrangements may also be found here.

 Joining St Peter’s from Another School

 Moving house and school can be traumatic or at the very least a little daunting.
 We will manage your child’s move with care, professionalism and sensitivity.
 You are encouraged to bring your children with you when you visit, so that they can spend some time in the class they may join.
 All children are invited to spend one or two half days in school in the term before they start, if this is feasible.
 We ease the transition by operating a buddy system, where a child will volunteer to look after their new classmate.

 If you wish to know more please contact us and come and have a look round.

 For in year admissions to any year group, parents must complete the In Year Casual Application Form available from St Peter’s School office or complete the downloadable form from the Kent County Council website.
 This form must be returned to us.
 We will advise you whether a place is available.
 If we do not have a place available you may ask to join our waiting list.

 We can admit up to 26 pupils in each year group.
 The Local Authority applies the following admissions criteria in the event of oversubscription: